SciCatProject/documentation/Development/v4.x/backend/configuration.md

 This is complete the list of environment variable that can be used to configure SciCat backend.
 The list is compiled according to the configuration class defined in _src/config/configuration.ts_

-- ADMIN_GROUPS:
+- ADMIN\_GROUPS:
   list of groups that have admin priviliges
   _default_: ""
   _format_: comma separated list of strings.
 Leading and trailing spaces are trimmed

-- DELETE_GROUPS:
+- DELETE\_GROUPS:
   list of groups that are allowed to delete content
   _default_: ""
   _format_: comma separated list of strings.
 Leading and trailing spaces are trimmed

-- CREATE_DATASET_GROUPS:
+- CREATE\_DATASET\_GROUPS:
-  list of non admin groups that are allowed to create datasets.
+  list of non admin groups that are allowed to create datasets without pid.
+The pid is assigned by the system.
 If set to "all", all users can create a dataset belonging to any of the groups they belong to.
+  _default_: "#all"
+  _format_: comma separated list of strings.
+Leading and trailing spaces are trimmed

+- CREATE\_DATASET\_WITH\_PID\_GROUPS:
+  list of non admin groups that are allowed to create datasets with explicit pid.
+If set to "#all", all users can create a dataset belonging to any of the groups they belong to and with esplicit pid.
+  If the pid verification is enabled, pid will be validated agains the specification passed.
+  _default_: ""
+  _format_: comma separated list of strings.
+Leading and trailing spaces are trimmed

+- CREATE\_DATASET\_PRIVILEGED\_GROUPS:
+  list of non admin groups that are allowed to create datasets for groups they do not belong to.
+If set to "#all", all users can create a dataset belonging to any group with explicit pid.
+  If the pid verification is enabled, pid will be validated agains the specification passed.
-  _default_: "all"
+  _default_: ""
   _format_: comma separated list of strings.
 Leading and trailing spaces are trimmed

 - ACCESS_GROUPS_STATIC_VALUES: